mrichardson23/rpi-kivy-screen/README.md

 7. Type `Control+X` to exit nano.
 Then press `Y` and `Enter` to save the file.
 You'll be back on the command line.

-8. Download and add the GPG key for the Gstreamer sources:
+8. Download and add the GPG key for the Gstreamer sources (If you get an error, `gpg: keyserver receive failed: bad URI`, just try to run the command again.
+You shold see `gpg: imported: 1`):

         pi@raspberrypi ~ $ gpg --recv-keys 0C667A3E

-(If you get an error, `gpg: keyserver receive failed: bad URI`, just try to run the command again.
-You shold see `gpg: imported: 1`)

         pi@raspberrypi ~ $ gpg -a --export 0C667A3E | sudo apt-key add -

 9. Install the dependencies: